Azen69/snakeGameCsharp/README.md

 # SNAKE GAME
 SNAKE GAME created in C# with database connection.
-The game has a Graphical interface with multople views.
+The game has a graphical interface with multiple views.
 The player must collect as many points as possible.
 Difficulty level increases as points increase, because the snake gets bigger.
 ##
 ## Setup